By Rebecca Flyckt, MD

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-For this population and for women who cannot or prefer not to undergo egg or embryo freezing, the Cleveland Clinic offers ovarian tissue freezing.
-The American Society of Reproductive Medicine still considers ovarian tissue freezing to be experimental in humans and this procedure can only be performed under an Institutional Review Board-approved protocol with detailed informed consent.
-To date, close to 100 live births have been reported worldwide using this technique.
-Cleveland Clinic offers ovarian tissue freezing for pediatric and adult populations, and tissue freezing has now been performed for dozens of women and girls at our institution.
+The American Society of Reproductive Medicine still considers ovarian tissue cryopreservation to be experimental in humans and this procedure can only be performed under an Institutional Review Board-approved protocol with detailed informed consent.
+To date, at least 26 live births have been recorded worldwide using this technique.
+Cleveland Clinic now offers ovarian tissue freezing for pediatric and adult populations.

-Dr. Flyckt, Ob/Gyn & Women’s Health Institute, is an expert in reproductive medicine and Director of the Fertility Preservation and Cancer Program.
+Dr. Flyckt is an associate staff member of Cleveland Clinic’s Department of Obstetrics and Gynecology and Director of the Fertility Preservation and Cancer Program.